retasu1/retasu1.github.io/blog/_posts/2023-09-06-SelfishWebsite.md

 - Did a traineeship, which, much like The Ultimatum (Netflix show), taught me a lot but I wouldn't go through it again.
 - Got deeper into tabletop role playing games.

-I want a space that was all mine where I can archive and document things.
+I want a space that is all mine where I can archive and document things.
 Ideas, recipes, books I've read, bugs I've seen.
 I want people to stumble on this website because of a niche google search that happen to match the keywords on a particular post.
-I want this to be something I can send to close friends
+I want this to be something I can send to close friends.